BAK2K3/hard-drivers/README.md

 This final colour combination allowed the intended blending interaction with the Navbar and Footer's background image, and retained the original aesthetic _feel_ of the project, whilst adhering to the Minimum (AA) WCAG 2.0 standard for colour contrast.
 Using this colour combination, the project was also tested for colour-blind-friendliness through Toptal's [Colorfilter](https://www.toptal.com/designers/colorfilter/), which produced acceptable and practical results.

+This colour combination was utilised in all aspects of the project, and all content within the body of each page was inherited from the style and design choices implemented within the pages' Logo.
+From text colouring, border colouring, colour ordering, and visual effects; the combined application of the colour scheme produced a cohesive and powerful design effect.

 ### Typography

 [Staatliches](https://fonts.google.com/specimen/Staatliches?query=Staatliches) was chosen as the font for the Page "logo".
 This font is sharp, loud, and powerful.
 Initially, this font was intended to be used on all headings,